Is Low-Code/No-Code the Future? 5 Most Important Trends

-What is more, low-code platforms accelerate business processes by making it easier to exchange information within one company, as well as standardize a software development process across business and IT teams.
+What is more, low-code platforms accelerate business processes by making it easier to exchange information within one company, as well as standardize a enterprise software development process across business and IT teams.

 Low-code is widely used in the automation of business processes.

 In order to increase productivity, optimize costs and improve workflow, enterprises use technologies such as robotic process automation (RPA), artificial intelligence (AI) and low-code application platforms (LCAP).
 The latter allows employees to create personalized applications that facilitate, collect, manage and exchange data across organizations.

 This modern, business-driven approach to rapidly automated processes is called hyperautomation.
 Incorporating it into your business enables scalability, remote operation and prevents disruption to your business model.

 One of the top factors driving the adoption of low-code through 2022 will be the demands of business-driven hyperautomation.

 It’s worth adding that, according to Gartner‘s insights, hyperautomation is one of the 12 top strategic technology trends for 2022.

 Nowadays, low-code software development is becoming an important SaaS trend.
 Thanks to its low entry barrier, anyone who doesn’t have coding skills is able to enter the SaaS market with products built with a low-code platform.

 On the other hand, the main Software as a Service providers offer capabilities that include low-code development tools for their users.

 To answer the question if low-code/no-code is the future, we will look at real numbers.